Mark Jindrak: Teaming and feuding with Luther Reigns (2004–2005)

 Jindrak's team with Garrison Cade ended when Jindrak was drafted to the SmackDown! brand on March 22, 2004.
 He made his debut as a member of SmackDown on the March 27 episode of Velocity, during which he appeared as "The Reflection of Perfection", a narcissistic heel gimmick obsessed with his own physique, similar to Lex Luger's "Narcissist" character.
 He defeated Tyson Dux in his first match as part of the SmackDown! roster.
 On April 8, 2004, Jindrak gained Theodore Long's managerial services for a brief period until the pair split in July when Long turned face and became the general manager of SmackDown! while Jindrak remained on Velocity.
 Jindrak was initially pushed with an undefeated streak against the likes of Scotty 2 Hotty, Hardcore Holly, Shannon Moore, Spike Dudley, Orlando Jordan, Funaki and Billy Kidman during his first few months on the SmackDown! roster before suffering his first loss in three months against Charlie Haas on the July 3 episode of Velocity.

 In September, Jindrak aligned himself with Kurt Angle and Luther Reigns to assist Angle in assaulting and shaving Big Show bald during the fifth anniversary episode of SmackDown!.
 Jindrak and Reigns continued to serve as Kurt Angle's proteges until February 2005, at which point they split from Angle to continue their own feud with The Undertaker.
 However, Jindrak and Reigns' team began to have a falling out, most notably after they lost to Undertaker in a "Double Jeopardy" handicap match on the February 24, 2005, episode of SmackDown! because of Jindrak submitting to a triangle choke.
 The following week, Jindrak and Reigns lost a Tag Team Championship match against Eddie Guerrero and Rey Mysterio.
 Following the loss, Jindrak turned face by getting into a fight with Reigns and knocking him out with a left hook.
 On the March 10 episode of SmackDown!, Jindrak defeated Reigns in a singles match.
 After this, Jindrak became a low-card star who performed on Velocity and only appeared on SmackDown! to job against other wrestlers, during which he alternated between face and heel alignments.
 On the May 28 episode of Velocity, Jindrak unsuccessfully faced Orlando Jordan for the United States Championship.
 He then wrestled his last match on the SmackDown! brand on the June 18 episode of Velocity, which he lost to René Duprée.
-On June 30, Jindrak became one of the last-minute trades in the 2005 WWE Draft, returning him back to the Raw brand.
+On June 30, Jindrak became one of the last-minute trades in the 2005 WWE Draft Lottery, returning him back to the Raw brand.
 However, Jindrak never made his Raw re-debut, as he was released from his contract on July 5, 2005.